cloudbase/garm/doc/providers.md

 You can also create your own image remote, where you can host your own custom images.
 If you want to build your own images, have a look at [distrobuilder](https://github.com/lxc/distrobuilder).

-Image remotes in the ```garm``` config, is a map of strings to remote settings.
+Image remotes in the ```GARM``` config, is a map of strings to remote settings.
 The name of the remote is the last bit of string in the section header.
 For example, the following section ```[provider.lxd.image_remotes.ubuntu_daily]```, defines the image remote named **ubuntu_daily**.
 Use this name to reference images inside that remote.

 You can also use locally uploaded images.
-Check out the [performance considerations](./performance_considerations.md) page for details on how to customize local images and use them with garm.
+Check out the [performance considerations](./performance_considerations.md) page for details on how to customize local images and use them with GARM.

 ### LXD Security considerations

-Garm does not apply any ACLs of any kind to the instances it creates.
+GARM does not apply any ACLs of any kind to the instances it creates.
 That task remains in the responsibility of the user.
 [Here is a guide for creating ACLs in LXD](https://linuxcontainers.org/lxd/docs/master/howto/network_acls/).
 You can of course use ```iptables``` or ```nftables``` to create any rules you wish.
 I recommend you create a separate isolated lxd bridge for runners, and secure it using ACLs/iptables/nftables.

 You must make sure that the code that runs as part of the workflows is trusted, and if that cannot be done, you must make sure that any malicious code that will be pulled in by the actions and run as part of a workload, is as contained as possible.
 There is a nice article about [securing your workflow runs here](https://blog.gitguardian.com/github-actions-security-cheat-sheet/).